 Although it seems obvious to wash and portion out your salad, we know how tempting it can be to just keep things in a salad spinner.
 While there’s nothing really wrong with that idea, if we were running late, it often deterred us from taking our lunch with us.

 We wash and dry all of our greens at once, then divide them into individual containers.
-Make sure you choose containers that are large enough so you have enough space for toppings on top of the greens, and place a paper towel at the bottom of the containers so that it can absorb any condensation that forms over the week and keep things super fresh.
+Make sure you choose containers that are large enough to add toppings to the greens, and place a paper towel at the bottom of the containers to absorb any condensation that forms over the week and keep things super fresh.

-The sky's the limit for salad toppings: roasted vegetables deliver great flavor, as do finely diced fruits (plus both of them can be used in other dishes for breakfast or dinner).
-Also great: nuts, dried fruit, vegetables, cubed or sliced meats... whatever your heart desires.
+The sky’s the limit for salad toppings.
+Roasted vegetables deliver great flavor, as do finely diced fruits (plus both of them can be used in other dishes for breakfast or dinner).
+Nuts, dried fruit, vegetables, and cubed or sliced meats are also great — whatever your heart desires.

 Make a long list of every topping you love and then choose a few for that week (which also makes your shopping list and prep time easier).

-No matter if you use containers or plastic bags to hold your salad toppings, the key to morning quick assembly is having them all together.
-Though containers are quicker to access, zip top bags can easily be placed in one bowl, keeping all ingredients together.
+Whether you use containers or plastic bags to hold your salad toppings, the key to morning quick assembly is having them all together.
+Although containers are quicker to access, zip-top bags can easily be placed in one bowl, keeping all ingredients together.

 You can always keep a bottle of store-bought dressing in the fridge at work as backup, but by taking your own dressings each day, you can mix and match, especially if they’re already filled and chilling in the fridge, ready to go.

-Most of morning lunch making is a mind game.
-You're still in a fog from waking up, worried about getting out the door with everything you need or making that 8am conference call, so when you don't think you have time to assemble things, remember — it only takes 60 seconds.
+Most of morning lunch-making is a mind game.
+You’re still in a fog from waking up, worried about getting out the door with everything you need or making that 8 a.m. conference call, so when you don’t think you have time to assemble things, remember that it only takes 60 seconds.

 After you pull a container of greens out and choose your toppings, it takes less than a minute to toss in a small handful of each topping.
 With your dressing all ready to go, that’s all she wrote and you’re off!

-Taking the time out on Sunday and following this process out is something that's well worth your time.
-It's an easy routine to get into and one we used for over 3 years that kept our salads from getting too routine or boring.
-Plus, if you forget your lunch one day, you always have a 60 second dinner when you return home!
+Taking the time out on Sunday and following this process is something that’s well worth your time.
+It’s an easy routine to get into and one we used for over three years that kept our salads from getting too routine or boring.
+Plus, if you forget your lunch one day, you always have a 60-second dinner when you return home!